background image blur

 Make sure to use a virus scanner regularly and update your software to stay ahead of the latest virus threats.

-If you see a pop-up asking you to update your software, make sure it’s from a legitimate source.
-Malware often disguises itself as a system update, tricking users into clicking on fake update notifications.
+• Be wary of fake updates: If you see a pop-up asking you to update your software, make sure it’s coming from a legitimate source.
+Malware often disguises itself as a system update to trick users into installing harmful software.
+Always update apps through System Settings, the Mac App Store, or the developer’s official website.

 Conclusion: Stay Safe and Keep Your Mac Malware-Free